 6 TYPICAL PROFILES & TIPS TO POSITION YOUR UNIQUENESS

-Most INSEAD students are making some significant change in their career.
+Most INSEAD students are making some significant changes in their career.
 The MBA program measures change across three dimensions: industry, function and country.
-In fact, typically about 80% make a change on one of these dimensions, and about 25% make a change on all three dimensions.
+In fact, typically about 80% of applicants make a change on one of these dimensions, and about 25% make a change on all three dimensions after they’re admitted.
 If you are planning a pretty dramatic career change, you could be well advised to join the January intake, so that you can take an internship in July and August (the September entry doesn’t have an internship option).

 Having said that, the stats quoted above do not vary much between the January or September entries, so if you are targeting a September start, you can still count on a big change being possible.
 And while many INSEAD students end up changing their minds about their future plans during the year, be warned that a 10-month program doesn’t give you a lot of time for mulling over infinite options.
 You need to be ready to make decisions about your future direction fairly quickly, and you also need to be able to juggle an intensive academic schedule with an ongoing and regular investment of time in your job search.

 2. The ‘Common’ Profile

 There are some profiles that pour into the INSEAD admissions office by the hundreds: for example, management consultants based in Europe, or Indian IT professionals.
 Whilst the program has no hard and fast quota, they also want to create a diverse class, so in reality, the competition can be tougher for some than for others, which can impact your approach when figuring out how to get into INSEAD.